lidan233/Myproject/README.md

 > A curated list of My projects.

 ## Computer Graphics

+* [SimpleVR](https://github.com/lidan233/VR) - This project is a simple VR implementation.
+* [MeshFormer](https://github.com/MeshFormer/MeshFormer) - This project is the offical implementation of paper "High-resolution mesh segmentation".
 * [newCpuRender](https://github.com/lidan233/newCpuRender)  - The project is a fast rasterizer with BVH and different ZBuffers.
 * [swc2obj](https://github.com/lidan233/swc2obj) - Expand the line to mesh with metaball algorithm in more than 10T data.
 The biggest challenge is to ensure the water tightness of mesh.
 * [eulerOperator](https://github.com/lidan233/eulerOperator)  - CAD project for basis  euler operator.